lmparppei/Beat/README.md

 **Note:** This repository follows my development, so it DOES NOT match the latest release version.
 Dread lightly, dear friend!

-When building for development, use the *Beat Appstore* target.
-The ad hoc distribution is currently not maintained.
-No external libraries or frameworks should be needed, and everything is included in the project.
+Use the `Beat` workspace.
+When building for development, use the *Beat App Store* target.
+The ad hoc distribution is currently not maintained, and might not be buildable.

+You will need `BeatParsing` framework built, but no external libraries or frameworks should be needed.

 ## FAQ